Football season is upon us, and that means it’s also pizza, beer and chicken wing season for a lot of folks.

 -Will cost Americans as much as $36 billion this year.
 That’s more than residents of Arizona paid in federal income taxes in 2012, and it’s on par with the estimated GDP of Serbia this year.

 If you love going out for wings, especially during football season, we hear you.
 There’s little that goes better with a couple of beers and your favorite team on the big screen.
 But it’s good to keep in mind, especially if saving money is important to you, that eating out a lot can really eat into your budget (yeah, pun intended).

 Seriously, Americans spend a lot of money eating out, evidenced in part by the massive amount of junk food we eat every year.
 (You can check out this round up to find out how much beer, pizza, hamburgers, hot dogs potato chips and more we consume.)
 It’s even worse if you’re splurging to eat out and using your credit card, especially if you can’t pay it off every month.
 High levels of debt can seriously damage your credit score.
-You can see where yours currently stands by viewing your two free credit scores, updated each month, on Credit.com.
+You can see where yours currently stands by viewing your two free credit scores, updated every 14 days, on Credit.com.

 If your credit is in rough shape, you might be able to improve your scores by paying down high credit card balances, disputing errors on your credit reports and limiting new credit inquiries while your numbers start to come back up.